During the Trek

 Theft from tents, huts or backpacks is very rare on the Track.
 Often missing items turn out to be either misplaced inside backpacks, dropped along the Track somewhere or in someone else's pack.

-Our porters are issued sleeping bags from No Roads but they often prefer to sleep on the floor in the same way they sleep in their home villages.
+Our guides are issued sleeping bags from No Roads but they sometimes prefer to sleep on the floor in the same way they sleep in their home villages.

 Drag & drop your tab 8 content here

 There are many useful techniques and practical advice that will help you trek safely.
 The Track can be dangerous if you are not careful.
 Hazards such as tree roots, rocks, slippery muddy paths, water crossings, bank climbs, narrow ridge tracks are just some of the hazards under foot.

 The expedition guide and guide team will provide advice along the track, point out hazards, provide you with important tips whilst walking and repeatedly encourage everyone in the expedition to trek safely to avoid evacuations.
 No Roads avoids trekking at night due to the increased risk of injury.